 The Oyster Perpetual Cosmograph Daytona is the benchmark for those with a passion for driving and speed.

 An iconic model introduced in 1963, the Cosmograph Daytona was designed to meet the needs of motor racing professionals.
-Fitted with a tachymetric bezel and a high-performance mechanical movement developed and manufactured by Rolex, this now legendary chronograph is the instrument of choice for measuring time intervals and determining average speeds.
+Fitted with a tachymetric bezel and a high-performance mechanical movement entirely developed and manufactured by Rolex, this now legendary chronograph is the instrument of choice for measuring time intervals or determining average speeds.

 The Cosmograph Daytona was designed to be the ultimate timing tool for racing drivers thanks to its precision and its reliability.
 The watch, which is equipped with an additional mechanism to measure intervals of time displayed by secondary hands, also offers outstanding legibility of its functions.
 Time intervals can be measured to within one-eighth of a second with the centre chronograph seconds hand, while the two counters on the dial at 3 and 9 o’clock display elapsed time in minutes and hours respectively.

 The Cosmograph Daytona’s bezel, in metal or high-tech ceramic, functions as a tachymeter: its scale can be used to read an average speed over a given distance based on elapsed time.
 This scale, which offers optimal legibility, makes the Cosmograph Daytona the ideal instrument for measuring speeds up to 400 units per hour, expressed in kilometres, miles, or any other unit of measure.